 I know summa yaw want to slay and lay those edges with gel and a toothbrush every time you style your hair but --- doooooon’t do it!
 You are asking for trouble with a capital H – HAIR LOSS.
 I’m 4c so I ain’t fooling nobody with “baby hair” – not to mention I’m 50+ years, lol.

-Any-who chill out on pulling your hair up in tight high puffs and pineapples too.
+Any-who chill out on pulling your hair up in tight slicked straight high puffs and pineapples too.
 My pineapples are a fun wavy curly stress free bun.

 What question do you have about your hair porosity and hair growth?